-- There aren’t special breeds of donkeys or llamas that qualify them as livestock guardians.
+There aren’t special breeds of donkeys or llamas that qualify them as livestock guardians.
+All classifications have these innate traits.
 In general, all donkeys and llamas have the urge to fight off canines.

 The LGD breeds include the Akbash, Anatolian Shepherd, Great Pyrenees, Kangal, Komondor, Kuvasz, Maremma Sheepdog, and Tibetan Mastiff.

 Choosing a livestock guardian animal is a personal one that depends on the individual farm, surroundings, and livestock requiring protection.

 Many people have their favorites and stories of successful and ineffective guardian animals.

 The important thing is to consider your predator situation and your resources, planning accordingly to protect your livestock.

 The basics of caring for livestock may well be to get a livestock guardian animal.
 Whichever animal you choose, they can become invaluable to your family.
 Learn what do llamas eat to learn about their pasture foraging needs.
 Cattle dogs are meant for herding cattle.